 led her home, past Hog Pen BBQ and road crow, long

 lay it sunning, fun fact.
 Full of full

 body love for the lush smoke over everything joy -riddled/ghost- riddled:

 is this bitch fit for bliss or do I need to pull another lever? went the Delta.

-Rennie Ament studied poetry at Hunter College, where she has taught creative writing.
-Her work has appeared in The Minnesota Review, The Journal, Bat City Review, Sixth Finch, Colorado Review, and elsewhere.
-She is the winner of the 2018 Yellowwood Prize in Poetry from Yalobusha Review, a finalist for the Anzaldua Poetry Prize, and a nominee for both the Pushcart Prize and Best New Poets.
-She has received fellowships from the Millay Colony, the Saltonstall Foundation, the New York State Summer Writers Institute, the Center for Book Arts, and the Vermont Studio Center.
-She lives in New York City and online at www.rennieament.com
+Rennie Ament is the winner of the 2018 Yellowwood Prize in Poetry from Yalobusha Review, a finalist for the 2018 Anzaldúa Poetry Prize from Newfound, and a nominee for both the Pushcart Prize and Best New Poets.
+Her work has appeared in the minnesota review, Bat City Review, DIAGRAM, Sixth Finch and Colorado Review, among others.
+She has received fellowships from the Millay Colony, the Saltonstall Foundation, the New York State Summer Writers Institute and the Vermont Studio Center.
+She lives in Harlem and online at www.rennieament.com